Frank B. Butler: Frank B. Butler State Park

 In 1958, Butler's College Park Realty Company sold the southern part of his land, about half of the total, to the State of Florida for use as a state park.
 This included acreage from the ocean beach area south of his community of small homes and businesses westward to the Matanzas river.
 Minnie Mae Edwards said that the state had expressed an interest in acquiring a piece of property to provide a park for African Americans.

 The same year Butler was appointed to the Frank B. Butler State Advisory Council by the Florida Board of Parks and Historic Memorials and elected as its chairman by the council.
 He served on the council until it was disbanded in 1971.
 In 1962, the Florida Park Service approved $10,000 to develop a parking area at the park.
 In 1963, Butler donated four and a half more acres by the Matanzas River to the State of Florida to create a recreation area for children, making a total of fifty-three acres in the park, with about seven hundred feet of frontage on the Matanzas River and three hundred feet fronting the ocean.
-Frank Upchurch, Sr., a member of the Florida Board of Parks and Historic Monuments, State Senator Verle Pope and other persons helped lobby for improving the park facilities.
+Frank Upchurch, Sr., who was a member of the Florida Board of Parks and Historic Monuments, State Senator Verle Pope, and other persons helped lobby for improving the park facilities.
 In 1965 Butler advertised his Butler's Beach Inn and Motel, and the nearby state park, as having "Bar-B-Q grills, picnic tables, clean rest rooms and showers for bathers, as well as Bar-B-Q pits, picnic tables, boat ramp and rest rooms by the river."
 A report from the Florida Board of Parks and Historic Memorials noted that Frank B. Butler State Park had 32,725 overnight visitors in 1965–66 and 53,693 overnight visitors in 1966–67.

 After Butler's death in 1973, the park was closed because of vandalism.
 Lobbying by his family and others prompted the state to lease the park to St. Johns County in 1980 for twenty five years and to grant $75,000 for its operation.
 The Florida Department of Natural Resources stipulated in the lease agreement that the site should be named the "Frank B. Butler County Park", that it be maintained as a recreation area, with the county protecting ecologically sensitive areas, and that a development plan be submitted to the Department of Natural Resources.
 The county added around $50,000 in in-kind services and the oak-shaded park by the river was rehabilitated with covered picnic tables, barbecue grills, restrooms, and playground equipment.
 The adjacent river was dredged and the boat ramp rebuilt.
 A parking lot, picnic tables, bathrooms and a walkway over the sand dunes were eventually added in the beach section.
 In 1980 the park was renamed and dedicated to Butler.